Welcome to the Junior School

 At Mount Albert Grammar School Year 9 and 10 students have the best of both worlds – learning in single-sex classes in a co-educational environment.

-Year 9 and 10 classes are single sex and streamed according to academic ability.
+Year 9 and 10 classes are single sex.
 This is because, at this age, boys and girls have quite different learning needs that are best addressed in single sex classes.
 Option classes in the Junior school, however, are co-educational as this allows for a more comprehensive choice of Option subjects for students.

 In Year 11 classes are generally co-educational and in Years 12 and 13 all classes are co-educational.